projectara/greybus-spec/source/index.rst

    the control protocol.
 They are only exchanged between the SVC and AP, and may be segregated into a separate “SVC protocol” in the future.
-As with all control protocol operations, the first value is the UniPro device id of the source of the request.
+As with all control protocol operations, the first value is the |unipro| device id of the source of the request.

 ::